Mikooboy/csgo_budget_showpos/README.md

 As a response to the CS:GO Update on 1.2.2022, which makes `cl_showpos` a cheat-protected command, I have made a simple tool to display your position and angle in game.

-UPADTE 17.2.2022: `getpos` and `getpos_exact` are now cheat protected.
+UPDATE 17.2.2022: `getpos` and `getpos_exact` are now cheat protected.
 Tool now uses `spec_pos` which still works but the values are rounded to a single decimal.

+UPDATE 19.2.2022: Valve disabled `developer 1` on their servers so we can no longer print the info at the top left of the game.
+Printing is now done to the cmd.

 ![image](https://user-images.githubusercontent.com/73204452/152147297-bdb71c05-1f41-400f-a34d-ad803734550e.png)